The beginnings of GL Zürich date back to the 1940s and are closely associated with the medium Beatrice Brunner.

 First Address by Joseph

 In a small private circle, spirit Joseph speaks for the first time through the medium Beatrice Brunner; he will become the community’s spiritual teacher for the next 35 years.
 His addresses are initially recorded in shorthand, then later on audiotape.

 Foundation of Geistige Loge Zürich

-On 23 October, spirit-teacher Joseph gives a lecture in front of a larger group of people for the first time.
-This day is regarded as the founding of the Geistige Loge Zürich [Spiritual Lodge Zurich], known today as GL Zürich.
+On 23 October 1948, spirit-teacher Joseph gives a lecture in front of a larger group of people for the first time.
+This day is regarded as the founding of the Geistige Loge Zürich (Spiritual Lodge Zurich), known today as GL Zürich.
 From then on, Joseph gives a lecture every Saturday through the medium Beatrice Brunner and, in addition, answers audience questions one evening a week.

-GL Zürich (Geistige Loge Zürich) is the oldest Christian spiritual community in German-speaking lands.
-According to its statutes, it is an association for the maintenance, development, and spread of Christian spirituality.
+GL Zürich (Geistige Loge Zürich) is the oldest Christian spiritual community in German-speaking countries.
+According to its statutes, it is an association for the preservation, development, and spread of Christian spirituality.
 It is free from denominational and political ties.

 Academy of Music

 4 February 1950: the first lecture by spirit-teacher Joseph in the large hall of Zurich’s Academy of Music.
 For the following 33 years, the weekly Saturday evening lectures by spirit-teacher Joseph take place in this 350-seat hall.

 Inauguration of the community’s first hall (120 seats) at Münchhaldenstrasse 9 in Zürich.
 At the inauguration ceremony, spirit Linus speaks though the medium of Beatrice for the first time.
 He introduces himself as the guardian spirit of Beatrice and spiritual leader of the community.